Loosh-ai/Research-Dashboard/README.md

-<b>Loosh.ai Research Partner Dashboard</b><br>
-Overview<br>
+<b>Overview</b><br>
-This project is an interactive, web-based dashboard designed to showcase Loosh.ai's capability to correlate subjective, phenomenological reports with objective neuro-biometric data.
+This is an interactive, web-based dashboard designed to showcase Loosh.ai's capability to correlate subjective, phenomenological reports with objective neuro-biometric data.
 It serves as a powerful demonstration tool for potential research partners by visualizing complex consciousness data in an intuitive and compelling way.<br>

-The dashboard is built as a single, self-contained index.html file, making it easy to share, view, and deploy without requiring a complex server setup.<br>

 Live Demo: https://loosh-ai.github.io/Research-Dashboard<br>

 <b>Features</b><br>
 Interactive Filtering: Users can dynamically filter the dataset by technique, reported phenomenon, and experience intensity.<br>

-Glassmorphic UI: A modern, visually appealing design using glassmorphism principles for a clean, futuristic look.

 Dynamic Charting: Utilizes Chart.js to render three main visualizations that update in real-time: